Rw1nd/CoqPlugin-Template/README.md

 ## Introduction

-This repository is the template of Coq plugin development.
-The prroject is inspired by the [Coq plugin tutorial](https://github.com/coq/coq/tree/master/doc/plugin_tutorial).
+This repository is the template of Coq plugin.
+The project is inspired by the [Coq plugin tutorial](https://github.com/coq/coq/tree/master/doc/plugin_tutorial).

 ## Build Requirements